Netronaut/pagetree/README.md

 That said, there is a range of [examples](./packages/example) and integrations readily available to get started immediately.
 Just use one of the examples to start building right away!

-## The idea behing pagio
+## The idea behing pagetree

-The main idea behind pagio is a page building tool that lets you to decide how your components are constructed and how your pages are rendered.
+The main idea behind pagetree is a page building tool that lets you to decide how your components are constructed and how your pages are rendered.

 It simply creates a Javascript Object, representing a page tree.
 In the page tree, you find references to your components, the place where they should go and which properties they should have.